humeman/humecord/docs/basics/install_humecord.md

 A full-screen outline should appear, with the top bar labeled `Humecord is initializing...`, if everything is working properly.

 Press Ctrl+C to stop Humecord, then Ctrl+D to exit the Python shell once you're done.
-*Bug notice: If nothing appears when you type into your terminal, press ENTER once, type `stty sane`, and press ENTER again.
+*Bug notice: If nothing appears when you type into your terminal, press Ctrl+C once, type `stty sane`, and press ENTER again.
 Work in progress. :)*

 ### Windows Install